-Section 37(2) of the Act defines the term "child in need of protection".
-This definition applies to any child under the age of 16 or who is subject to a Child and Family Services Act court order.
-It addresses concerns related to physical, sexual and emotional harm, or risk of harm, as well as concerns regarding neglect and domestic violence.
+Section 37(2) of the Act defines the term "child in need of protection."
+It covers concerns related to physical, sexual and emotional harm, or risk of such harm, as well as concerns regarding neglect, failure to provide required medical or psychological treatment and abandonment.

-Generally, Family and Children's Services Niagara will only become involved in matters where a caregiver relationship exists.
-The definition of a caregiver is anyone who is actually or assumed to be in a care giving or supervision capacity and could include, but is not limited to, someone in the child's family, at the school, or involved with extra-curricular activities.
+Family and Children's Services Niagara will only become involved in matters where a caregiver relationship exists.
+The definition of a caregiver is anyone who is actually or assumed to be in a care giving or supervision capacity and could include, but is not limited to, someone in the child's family, at the school, or a delegated caregiver.